DanSewell04/SEWELL-Daniel-Run-From-Doom/Sewell Daniel - Run From Doom/Readme.txt.txt

 To quit the application;
 Hold Alt + tab and then exit the application.

-Note: Problem with scene manager for the retry currently.
+Note: Problem with scene manager for the retry currently and that the build is titled DoomedRun but the project was updated to the latest name - Run From Doom.